Assess Office 2013 compatibility

 You can download the Office 2013 Administrative Templates from the Microsoft Download Center.
 The Set default compatibility mode on file creation policy setting is located in the path Microsoft Word 2013\Word Options\Save.

-We recommend that you run Office 2013 with an older version of Office side-by-side only as a short-term compatibility solution during pilot testing.
-When your pilot phase ends and your production deployments begin, we recommend that you start to remove earlier versions of Office from production computers that run Office 2013.
+We recommend that you run Office 2013 with an older version of Office side-by-side only as a short-term compatibility solution.
+As a best practice, you should only have one version of Office 2013 installed on a computer.
+For migration scenarios, we realize there might be a need to have multiple versions of Office 2013 on the same computer for a short period of time.
+We recommend that you uninstall the earlier version of Office 2013 as soon as possible after you’ve migrated to the latest version of Office 2013.
 This avoids any widespread issues that can be caused by file type associations that might break after updates or repair operations.

 Your Help Desk should be ramped up on Office 2013 and ready to support users.
 Here are some resources to help them get up to speed: